adobe/aepsdk-userprofile-ios/Documentation/UserProfile.md

 This document details all the APIs provided by UserProfile, along with sample code snippets on how to properly use the APIs.

-For more in-depth information about the UserProfile extension, visit the [offical SDK documentation on UserProfile](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity).
+For more in-depth information about the UserProfile extension, visit the [SDK documentation on UserProfile](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/profile).

 ## API Usage